jasonfilippou/agile-bank/README.md

 ## Handling DELETEs

-DELETEs are handled rather naively.
-Sending a `DELETE` at `/bankapi/account/x` deletes the relevant account `x` from the database.
+DELETEs are handled rather naively, merely for lack of time.
+Sending a `DELETE` at `/bankapi/account/x` hard-deletes the relevant account `x` from the database.
 We do NOT cascade `DELETE`s to transactions that have involved the account `x`.
 The account `x` can NO LONGER be involved in future transactions.
 As long as the same instance of the application is running, the ID generation strategy of `IDENTITY` guarantees that no new account will take the ID of a now deleted account, but of course